xrdocs/design/_blogs/2018-09-12-core-fabric-design.md

 ### Step 2: Enable TI-LFA

 In this step, TI-LFA is configured for link protection.
-The NSO “ti-lfa” service leverages the same resource pools as the “sr” service and greatly simplifies the configuration process by enabling TI-LFA under every non-loopback interface in the given ISIS instance.
+The NSO (ti-lfa)(https://github.com/NSO-developer/nso-xr-segmentrouting/tree/develop/packages/ti-lfa) service leverages the same resource pools as the “sr” service and greatly simplifies the configuration process by enabling TI-LFA under every non-loopback interface in the given ISIS instance.

 As soon as it is enabled, TI-LFA protects IP, LDP and SR traffic.
 This means that all traffic in the Core now has the benefit of sub-50 millisecond convergence times without complicated RSVP-TE tunnels.
 Network availability is improved even before the primary forwarding plane is switched to SR.